GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 # Documenting TorqueScript

+notes
++ TDN docs expounded
++ dox must have comments
+	+ cannot be md in the open
++ md is not comments
+	+ but can have "@" codes
++ pages
+	+ can be made with markdown naturally
+	+ or with a comment block starting with @@page

 ## Introduction

-This references describes how to document TorqueScript.
-It covers the tool used, the location of the docs, and the process of adding or editing docs.
+This references describes how the TorqueScript manual is created.
+It covers the tool used, the location of the docs source, and the process of adding or editing all the documentation types.
 The end goal is a single manual that can be referenced on-line or downloaded.
 The manual created contains information about classes and functions, and also information about operators, sub-systems, general information, etc.

-TorqueScript is a scripting language written specifically for Torque.
+As a bit of background, TorqueScript is a scripting language written specifically for Torque.
 The compiling and running of the script code is a part of the engine itself.
+Our goal here is to extract just the internal documentation that refers to TorqueScript functions and classes (which are really "bindings" to C++ functions and classes), etc.

-The manual is created using [Doxygen](doxygen.org), so its helpful to get some experience with that tool and to also to refer to its manual for documenting features.
-This reference only covers Doxygen lightly but possibly enough to get started.
+The manual is created using [Doxygen](doxygen.org), so its helpful to get some experience with that tool and also to refer to its manual for documenting features.
+This reference only covers Doxygen lightly but probably enough to get started.
+It also covers our use of its high-level features to get what we want.
+For now, we'll just say that Doxygen is a feature-rich tool to extract documents out of a code base.
+Doxygen recognized specialed comment sections designed for this purse.
+These sections are explicity about return types from functions, code examples, and other features.
+The end result is an organized series of pages, like an index, but with descriptions and concepts explained and with links to each other as a cross-reference.

-Normally, Doxygen is used to create a cross-referenced document for a C++ code base, even though that's not quite what the TorqueScript manual is.
-That is, you normally document the system you've built in C++, not a language and API bindings to an engine!
+> Normally, Doxygen is used to create a cross-referenced document for a C++ code base.
+Note that our desire here is to document a class and function binding library, along with the syntax, operators, types, etc. of TorqueScript.
 But Doxygen is so useful and capable that it was worth working out a way to use it for our purposes.
 As a matter of fact, we can also produce a Torque2D engine document from the same code base!

 The docs can be output in an HTML form, among many others including pdf or chm.